yiweihsu/mix-flow/README.md

 - Macro sliders control multiple DSP parameters under the hood.
 - Export renders the processed voice as a single file.

+## Golden Presets

+Golden Presets represent curated starting points that demonstrate the intended musical character of Vocal Playground.
+They are not final mixes; use them as a foundation and adjust to fit the voice and track.

 ## MVP Notes

 - No accounts.